othiym23/emitter-listener/README.md

 The wrapped EE can be restored to its pristine state by using emitter.__unwrap(), but this should only be used if you *really* know what you're doing.

+Note: When wrapping the same event emitter multiple times, the provided `mark` callbacks will be called in the order in which they have been registered but the provided `prepare` callbacks will be called in the reverse order.
+That is, the `prepare` argument given to the last `wrapEmitter` call will be called first while the `prepare` given to the first `wrapEmitter` call will be called last.